BestTimesToVisit.com Logo

 safety

 Whistler is generally safe, but be aware of your surroundings, especially at night.
 Stick to well-lit areas and avoid walking alone in secluded trails.
-Let someone know your hiking plans, including your estimated return time.
+If you're hiking, let someone know your planned route and estimated return time.

 culture

 Embrace the outdoor culture!
-Whistlerites are passionate about skiing, snowboarding, hiking, and mountain biking.
-Join a group activity or strike up a conversation with locals at a brewery or après-ski event to experience the friendly atmosphere.
+Whistlerites are passionate about skiing, snowboarding, hiking, and biking.
+Join a group tour or rent equipment to experience the local activities.
+Check out the Whistler Museum to learn about the area's history and First Nations culture.

 food